dmbarbour/glas/docs/GlasNamespaces.md

 Support for modularity is entangled with support for user-defined syntax.
 Instead of a standard syntax, 'load' selects a namespace procedure from the current scope based on file extension, typically '%env.lang.FileExt'.
 This namespace procedure is parameterized by the file binary and evaluated.
 Effectively, this implements a front-end compiler, while the generated definitions serve as an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation).

-We assume built-in support for a few file extensions, such as ".g" files.
-However, '%env.lang.g' is favored.
-If necessary, we'll bootstrap this via the built-in then verify a fixpoint.
+We assume built-in support for a few file extensions, such as ".glas" files.
+However, '%env.lang.glas' is favored.
+If this is self-referentially defined, we'll attempt a bootstrap via the built-in then verify a fixpoint.
+Multiple built-in languages can be mutually bootstrapped in one step.

 By aligning user-defined syntax with file extensions, we can easily integrate with external tools.
 A file-based database or a ".zip" file can generously be viewed as 'syntax'.
 Graphical and textual programming can be freely mixed.
 Users can develop DSLs for a project.
 Simple ".txt" or ".json" files might merely define 'data', but we can warn for spelling errors or report compile-time errors for structure errors, and we can easily apply partial evaluation optimizations.